 Art is a fantastic tool for teaching diversity.
 Art allows children to travel through time and space and to see how other people and cultures express themselves.
 Different cultures use different mediums to create art, and exposure to art encourages children to be creative and expressive.
 Trips to art museums are great but not always realistic for young kids.

 There are many excellent books on art for kids, or you can look up famous art online and scroll together!
 When you view artworks with your child, ask them what they think the art is about; what’s the message?
 If your child enjoys creating art, make a gallery or album of their artwork.
-You can take pictures of sculptures or other 3-D art created that you might not be able to keep or place in an album and add to their art album.
+You can take pictures of sculptures, or other 3-D art created that you might not be able to keep or place in an album and add to their art album.

 Expose Them to a Foreign Language